vuestorefront/vue-storefront/packages/core/docs/general/context.md

 ## Context data structure

-In Vue Storefront, each integration has common structure of the context object.
-A root of the context starts with key `$vsf`.
-Everything that's under this key are the integration keys which are storing the data for corresponding integration using the specific, predefined format.
+In Vue Storefront, each integration has a common structure of the context object.
+A root of the context starts with the `$vsf` key.
+Everything that's under this key is the integration keys which are storing the data for corresponding integration using the specific, predefined format.

 ```js
 $vsf {